-According to the SCO Charter (2002), the main goals of the Organization are strengthening of mutual trust, friendship and neighborliness, encouragement of effective cooperation in political, trade and economic, scientific and technical, cultural, educational, power, transport, ecological and other areas.
+According to the SCO Charter (June 7, 2002), the main goals of the Organization are strengthening mutual trust, friendship and neighborliness, encouragement of effective cooperation in political, trade, economic, scientific, technical, cultural, educational, power, transport, ecological and other areas.

-Present member-states of the SCO are India, Kazakhstan, China, Kyrgyzstan, Pakistan, Russia, Tajikistan and Uzbekistan.
+SCO member states are China, India, Kazakhstan, Kyrgyzstan, Pakistan, Russia, Tajikistan and Uzbekistan.

-Dialogue partners – Azerbaijan, Armenia, Cambodia, Nepal, Sri Lanka and Turkey.
+SCO dialogue partners are Armenia, Azerbaijan, Cambodia, Nepal, Sri Lanka and Turkey.

 The Shanghai Cooperation Organization is not a close alliance or military block against any other state; it is an open organization, focused on broad international cooperation, including possibility of enlargement.

-As present, the SCO (including observer-states and dialogue partners) is the Organization with about 3 billion population (approximately 50% of world population).
-Organization includes 2 permanent members of the UN Security Council (China and Russia), 2 countries with the largest population in the world (India and China), three out of five states of the BRICS and three out of twenty states of G-20 (India, China and Russia), and two largest energy consumers in the world (India and China).
+As present, the SCO (including observer states and dialogue partners) is the organization with about 3 billion population (approximately 50% of world population).
+The Organization includes two permanent members of the UN Security Council (China and Russia), two countries with the largest population in the world (India and China), three out of five BRICS states and three out of twenty states of G-20 (India, China and Russia), and two largest energy consumers in the world (India and China).

 The main goals of the SCO at present are maintaining peace, stability and safety in the region, development of economic and humanitarian cooperation.

-The Council of Heads of Government (Prime Ministers) approves the budget of the Organization, considers and decides upon major issues related to economic spheres of interaction within the Organization.
+The Council of Heads of Government considers and decides upon major issues related to economic and humanitarian cooperation, approves the budget of the Organization.

 The Council of Ministers of Foreign Affairs considers issues related to day-to-day activities of the Organization, preparation of meetings of the Council of Heads of State and holding of consultations on international problems, makes statements on the SCO behalf, if necessary.

-The most important role in solving organization's main problem play the SCO permanent bodies – the Secretariat of Organization in Beijing and the Executive Committee of Regional Counterterrorist Structure (RATS) in Tashkent.
+The SCO permanent bodies are the Secretariat in Beijing and the Executive Committee of the Regional Anti-Terrorist Structure (RATS) in Tashkent.

-SCO Secretary General and Director of the RATS Executive Committee are appointed among the nationals of member States on a rotational basis in the Russian alphabetic order of the member States' names for a period of three years without a right to be reappointed for another period.
+The SCO Secretary General and Director of the RATS Executive Committee are appointed from among the nationals of member states on a rotational basis in the Russian alphabetic order of the member states' names for a period of three years without a right to be reappointed for another period.

-Since January 2016 Mr. Rashid Alimov of Tajikistan is the Secretary General of SCO, Mr. Evgeniy Sysoev of Russia holds a position of the Director of the RATS Executive Committee.
+Since January 2016 Mr. Rashid Alimov (representative of Tajikistan) is the SCO Secretary General, Mr. Yevgeniy Sysoyev of Russia holds a position of the Director of the RATS Executive Committee.

 SCO main documents:

--Rules of procedures of the Shanghai Cooperation Organization;
+-Rules of Procedure of the Shanghai Cooperation Organization;

-- Regulations on Observer Status at the Shanghai Cooperation Organization;
+-Regulation on the Status of Observer to the Shanghai Cooperation Organization;

-- Regulations on the Status of Dialogue Partner of the Shanghai Cooperation Organization;
+-Regulation on the Status of Dialogue Partner of the Shanghai Cooperation Organization.